syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Defer-Update.md

 # Defer Update

-Defer Update support allows you to refresh the control only on-demand and not during every UI interaction.
-To enable this functionality, set the `enableDeferUpdate` property to "True".
+Defer update support allows you to refresh the widget only on-demand and not during every user interaction.

-The following code example explains how you can enable Defer Update in the PivotGrid control.

 {% highlight html %}